[1] 10

 - This course is structured so you can establish a free account to accomplish all of the exercises.

-- Sign up for the Free plan (not the student plan).
+Sign up for the Free plan (not the student plan) by going to Plans & Pricing Free.

-- Go to Plans & Pricing Free and you should see a screen like Figure 1.14.
+- You should see a screen like Figure 1.15.

 - Click on